 - Wisconsin deserves government of, by, and for the people, not the corporate elite; corporations have no constitutional rights and may not buy our elections or government.

 Over one-hundred prominent activists, labor leaders, attorneys, journalists, and individuals initially signed the call (a complete list of those initial signers is available here).
 Since then thousands of their fellow Wisconsinites from throughout the state have signed as well.

 What does the Wisconsin Wave do?

-Since its founding the Wave has organized a number of events and projects in service of the goals outlined above.
+Since its founding the Wave has organized a number of important campaigns and projects in service of the goals outlined above.
 These have included:

-- Several prominent rallies in the winter and spring of 2011 both at the capitol as well as other locations across the state.
+- Prominent rallies in the winter and spring of 2011 both at the capitol as well as other locations across the state.
 These events featured a diverse lineup of speakers who represented many of the communities directly affected by the state budget and budget repair bills.